-The amounts due from immediate holding company represent cash at bank and deposit placed with immediate holding company, interest bearing between 0.01% to 0.45% (2020: 0.01% to 2.63%), with contractual maturities ranging from one month to one year (2020: one month).
+The amounts due from immediate holding company represent cash at bank and time deposit placed with immediate holding company.
+Cash at bank are non-interest bearing, whilst time deposits are interest bearing between 1.79% to 3.79% (2021: 0.01% to 0.45%), with contractual maturities of one year (2021: one month).
+These balances are unsecured.